zovoilis-lab/Flye/docs/USAGE.md

 types is not yet supported.
 The --meta option enables the mode for metagenome/uneven coverage assembly.

-You must provide an estimate of the genome size as input, which is used for solid k-mers selection.
-Standard size modifiers are supported (e.g. 5m or 2.6g).
-In the case of metagenome assembly, the expected total assembly size should be provided.
+Genome size estimate is no longer a required option.
+You need to provide an estimate if using --asm-coverage option.

-To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial disjointig assembly by specifying --asm-coverage option.
+To reduce memory consumption for large genome assemblies, you can use a subset of the longest reads for initial disjointig assembly by specifying --asm-coverage and --genome-size options.
 Typically, 40x coverage is enough to produce good disjointigs.

 You can run Flye polisher as a standalone tool using --polish-target option.

 ## <a name="examples"></a> Examples